-If one of the best employees resigns out of the company, the manager faces some challenges to tackle the increased daily responsibilities.
-To cope with this situation, the very foremost and important thing that the manager needs to do is find the replacement for such talented member, and this is going to be the most challenging task as the skilled manpower is always in high demand.
+If one of the best employees resigns from the company, the manager faces some challenges to tackle the increased daily responsibilities.
+To cope with this situation, the very foremost and important thing that the manager needs to do is find the replacement for such talented members, and this is going to be the most challenging task as skilled manpower is always in high demand.

 Let us take a peek at the root of the problem and try to understand this.
 Why do the employees leave?
-According to one of the providers of staff retention and consulting service, Life Work Solution, “More than 50% of employees recruited into an organization leave within two years and one in four new hires leave within six months.
-Nearly 70% of organization report that employee turnover has a negative financial impact and they are having difficulties in replacing staff.”
+According to one of the providers of staff retention and consulting service, Life-Work Solution, “More than 50% of employees recruited into an organization leave within two years and one in four new hires leave within six months.
+Nearly 70% of organizations report that employee turnover has a negative financial impact and they are having difficulties in replacing staff.”

 What may be the reason behind this situation?

-Majority of the managers believe that employees are more likely to leave their role due to the reason of inadequate salaries, but the actual truth is that some factors contribute for employee turnover other than pay related reason.
+The majority of the managers believe that employees are more likely to leave their role due to the reason for inadequate salaries, but the actual truth is that some factors contribute to employee turnover other than pay-related reasons.
 The key factors in this case include:

 • lack of effective management